* Civilians still trying to flee to the fighting

 “Eighty percent of Sirte is now under our control,” said Omar Abu Lifa, a commander of government forces attacking Sirte from the west.

-NTC forces have repeatedly claimed to be on the point of victory in Sirte, only to suffer sudden reversals at the hands of tenacious enemies fighting for their lives, surrounded on three sides and with their backs to the sea.
+NTC forces have repeatedly claimed to be on the point of victory in Sirte, only to suffer sudden reversals at the hands of a tenacious enemy fighting for its life, surrounded on three sides and with its back to the sea.

-In just one field hospital to the east of the city, doctors said they had received 20 dead and 87 wounded over the last two days from fighting.
-There were many more casualties elsewhere.
+In just one field hospital to the east of the city, doctors said they had received 17 dead and 87 wounded from Sunday’s fighting.
+There were dozens more casualties elsewhere.

 One man, a student, who had escaped from the centre of the city, said he had watched from a rooftop on Sunday as Gaddafi soldiers destroyed 10 government pick-up trucks.